Internship and Fellowship Opportunities at the Crown of the Continent

 Occasionally, we can accommodate a winter intern to assist with data management and development of educational products.
-Housing would be provided, but there would be no stipend.
-Applications for a winter internship should follow the format described above, and should be submitted at least 3 months before your proposed start date.
+Housing is provided, free of charge, but positions are typically unpaid.
+Applications (resume, cover letter, and letter of recommendation) for a winter internship should be submitted at least three months before your proposed start date.

 Jerry O'Neal National Park Service Student Fellowship